 If you still feel like a beginner with Cricut Design Space, let me show you a function that helped me to start to do so much more with the projects I was designing.
-Today we are going to talk about the Contour function.
+Today we are going to talk about the using Contour in Cricut Design Space.

 Contour is a great way to turn on and off different pieces and parts of an image.
 This can open up the way you use some images.
 For example, if you have an image like this one, that is just a black and white image or coloring book style image . . . . like this one that is available on Storenvy